FailAcademy/learning/adp-vancouver/_projects/04-react-native.md

 - [ ] Contain components created using `React.Component`, `const`, or `function` only
 - [ ] Implement "presentational" and "container" components appropriately throughout the application
 - [ ] Use Apollo Client to request data from the provided GraphQL endpoint
-- [ ] Include Redux for state management of favourites in the app
+- [ ] Include React's context API for state management of faves in the app
 - [ ] Make appropriate use of React Native's UI components (including `<View>`, `<Text>`, `<Image>`, `<SectionList>`, `<TouchableHighlight>`, etc.)
 - [ ] Implement styles on a per-component basis using `Stylesheet.Create`
 - [ ] Leverage code-reuse strategies across iOS and Android platforms as much as possible